opendocsg/slw-judgments-backfill/2018_SGHC_104/report.md

 73     The fact that Crocker could have been dishonest about his level of drug consumption does not render the entirety of his testimony unreliable.
 It is not inconsistent to suggest that certain portions of an accused’s testimony are reliable and other parts are not.

 74     The fact that Crocker is a co-accused does not automatically discredit his testimony.
 Illustration (b) states that “the court _may_ presume that the evidence of an accomplice is unworthy of credit and his evidence needs to be treated with caution” [emphasis added].
 This illustration is phrased in discretionary terms.
-Additionally, I note that despite illustration (b), it is open to the court to convict an accused _solely_ on the basis of a co-accused’s testimony, although in such circumstances it may be relevant to consider the incentive that the co-accused might have in giving evidence against the accused (see _Norasharee bin Gous v Public Prosecutor_ [2017] 1 SLR 820 at [59]).
+Additionally, I note that despite illustration (b), it is open to the court to convict an accused _solely_ on the basis of a co-accused’s testimony, although in such circumstances it may be relevant to consider the incentive that the co-accused might have in giving evidence against the accused (see _Norasharee bin Gous v Public Prosecutor_ <span class="citation">[2017] 1 SLR 820</span> at [59]).
 In the present case, Ramdhan is not being convicted solely on the basis of Crocker’s testimony.
 As I have explained (see above at [61]–[71]), Crocker’s evidence is amply corroborated by the objective evidence available.

 75     In any event, there was no evidence to even suggest that Crocker had a motive to implicate Ramdhan.
 At trial Crocker fully admitted to possessing drugs for the purposes of reselling to other individuals.
 His only defence was a consumption defence and identifying the individual who had passed Crocker the drugs was irrelevant to this defence.
 There was also no evidence that Crocker harboured any animosity towards Ramdhan.